csiro-crop-informatics/repset/README.md

 ## Example

 Let's be more specific and follow an example.
-We will add [bwa](https://github.com/lh3/bwa) - this is just an example
+We will add [bowtie2](https://github.com/BenLangmead/bowtie2/releases/tag/v2.3.4.1).

 ### Add indexing template